[Link to Project Insight Searchable Database Entry]

 When considering specific dental measurements, it's important to identify the relationship between the measurements and how it is/can be exchanged.
 Can assessments be shown as Findings in the record?
 How important are TMJ Assessments when sharing a record for referral?
 These are the considerations to look into if we start modeling the data sets.

-Russ, Manisha, Greg, Col Baez, Bob Cox, Maj Turney, Bedo, Rebekah, Ubong (new IPO I2TP support for Russ), Dave, Zabrina, Joel, Eric Tranby
+Russ, Manisha, Greg, Col Baez, Bob Cox, Maj Turney, Bedo, Rebekah, Ubong (IPO I2TP support), Dave, Zabrina, Joel, Eric Tranby

 The group started the discussion with procedures